 Approximately 1.3 million 16S rRNA bacterial sequences were taxonomically classified using the online molecular ecology tool, mothur, and the RDP classifier and training set (version 9).
 Participants #0002, 0003, and 0005 are shown.
 Swab samples were collected from an ulcer and the contralateral leg without an ulcer and samples were sequenced.

 Clinical: We have examined erythrocyte sedimentation rate (ESR), hematocrit (hct) and hemoglobin ( Hb), white blood cell count (WBC), fetal hemoglobin (HbF), Hemoglobin S (HgS), reticulocyte count, and C-reactive protein (CRP) levels in our preliminary analysis.
-For the first [56] participants (n=56) recruited to the study, we compared clinical lab results in patients with (n= 40) and without leg ulcers (n= 16).
-We found that the hematocrit, hemoglobin, WBC, and ESR, (p<0.1) laboratory measures were significantly different between the leg ulcer and non-leg ulcer groups.
-More specifically, the leg ulcer group had slightly higher mean values for absolute reticulocyte count, WBC, HgS, CRP and ESR (p=0.72, p<0.05, 0.87, 0.16, , and p<0.1, respectively), but lower mean values for hemoglobin (Hb) , hematocrit (hct) and fetal hemoglobin (HbF) at p<0.05, p<0.05, and 0.22, respectively.
+For the first [56] participants recruited to the study, we compared clinical lab results in patients with (n= 40) and without leg ulcers (n= 16).
+We found that the hematocrit, hemoglobin, WBC, and ESR laboratory measures were significantly different between the leg ulcer and non-leg ulcer groups (p<0.1) .
+More specifically, the leg ulcer group had slightly higher mean values for absolute reticulocyte count, WBC, HgS, CRP and ESR (p=0.72, p<0.05, 0.87, 0.16, , and p<0.1, respectively), but lower mean values for hemoglobin (Hb) , hematocrit (hct) and fetal hemoglobin (HbF) (p<0.05, p<0.05, and p=0.22, respectively).

 Psychosocial: We examined psychosocial data for the first 56 participants.
 The following social measures were examined: discrimination experience due to SCD stigma (discrimination stigma), social withdrawal due to SCD stigma (social withdrawal stigma), resistance to SCD Stigma (stigma resistance), stress from everyday discrimination (discrimination stress), and the Cohen perceived stress measure (PSS).
 The Cohen stress measure is a 10-item scale that examines participant’s perception of how unpredictable, uncontrollable, and overloaded their lives are.
 The scale is a sum of the responses to those 10 items, ranging from 0 to 40.
-Data derived from a 2,387-sample study found that the mean normal score for PSS was 13.02 (SD 6.35).
-In our study, the mean PSS score for our entire sample was 19.60 (SD 7.65), thus indicating that participants with SCD reported higher levels of perceived stress than the normal average.
+Data derived from a 2,387-sample study found that the mean PSS score was 13.02 (SD ± 6.35).
+In our study, the mean PSS score for all participants, both with and without ulcerations, was 19.60 (SD ± 7.65), thus indicating that participants with SCD reported higher levels of perceived stress than the population average.

 When comparing mean values between those with and those without leg ulcers in our study, the preliminary results revealed significant differences in the stigma resistance scores, however, only minor differences were found for the remaining measures.
-More specifically, for the leg ulcer group, the average stigma resistance score was 2.92 (SD 0.46) compared with 3.13 (SD 0.48) in the non-leg ulcer group (p<0.1), thus indicating that those with leg ulcers are significantly less likely to resist disease stigma.
+More specifically, for the leg ulcer group, the average stigma resistance score was 2.92 (SD ± 0.46) compared with 3.13 (SD ± 0.48) in the non-leg ulcer group (p<0.1), thus indicating that those with leg ulcers are significantly less likely to resist disease stigma.
 The leg ulcer group also had higher average scores for the following measures: social withdrawal stigma, discrimination stress, and Cohen stress (p=0.35, 0.86, and 0.87, respectively).

 Proposed Collaboration with OBBSR: To collaborate with the INSIGHTS study team to participate in the analysis of the biopsychosocial (microbiome, RNA expression profiling, social and environment data).
 We will study many factors that may be involved in the phenotypic variation in the disease including leg ulcers.
-We will use the INSIGHTS study and an opportunity to study a transdisciplinary research team as a model to present to the community.
+To accomplish these objectives, the INSIGHTS team requires someone with genomics, data science, and statistical skill sets, as well as an understanding of psychosocial measures.
+In return, OBSSR will have the opportunity to examine the process of BSSR-biomedical research integration and disseminate key strategies based on the INSIGHTS model.